Principles of Visual Tokens for Efficient Video Understanding

-$M$ is a learnable linear matrix and $e_n$ and $e^t$ are the separate spatial and temporal learnable positional embeddings.
-To model the appearance and motion in the video, each patch is processed with a stack of Transformer encoding blocks.
-In each block $\ell$, the patch embedding is updated by multi-head attention (Attention), LayerNorm (LN), and MLP processes:
+where $M$ is a learnable linear matrix and $e_n$ and $e^t$ are the separate spatial and temporal learnable positional embeddings.
+These embeddings are then input to transformer blocks that perform self-attention.
+After that, these tokens are passed through a feedforward network, a 3-layer MLP that enables information exchange across channels.